 That's where Democracy From Below starts.

 Our political voice counts in any community organization that we are a part of on a regular basis.
 In our community we can feel free to voice our opinion, participate in debate, and vote on the issues that matter to us.
-Together with our community, we'll choose representatives to a local Citizens' Assembly.
-Everywhere around the world these truly democratic local governments will elect regional and then national governments representing all the people of the world.
+Together with our community, we'll choose representatives to a local Council.
+Everywhere around the world these truly democratic local governments will elect regional councils representing all the people of the world.
 This mechanism will allow all of humanity to function as one community.
 Many union federations function democratically this way already.

-We will create a Global Citizens' Assembly.
-Similar to the United Nations but democratically controlled by all of humanity together.
+We will create a World Council similar to the United Nations but democratically controlled by all of humanity together.

 As we grow this democratic community, we will gradually have influence over, and eventually be able to replace the current political systems (democratic or not) all around the world.

-As individuals, we can participate democratically in any or several of these types of communities and elect representatives to a Local Citizens' Assembly:
+As individuals, we can participate democratically in any or several of these types of communities and elect representatives to a Local Council.

-Each Local Citizens' Assembly will send representatives to a Regional Citizens' Assembly:
+Each Local Council will send representatives to a Regional Council:

-Each Regional Citizens' Assembly will send representatives to a National Citizens' Assembly:
+Each Regional Council will send representatives to a World Council:

 So, how do we build it?